DominicBarry/Leeds-Cycle-Patterns-Analysis/documentation/data-prep-summary.md

     - Action:  Verify data recording completeness & identify a consistent set of recording sites over a date range

 #### LaneDescription & Flag Text
-    - Issue - missing 11% & 5% of values between 2010 to 2014
+- **Issue**: Missing 11% & 5% of values between 2010 to 2014
-    - Severity - low, not a key measure for the analysis
+- **Severity**: Low, not a key measure for the analysis
-    - Action - retain but don’t use this column for analysis as it’s not clear how to interpret these
+- **Action**: Retain but don't use this column for analysis as it's not clear how to interpret these

 ### Format checks
     - Sdate - dd/mm/yyyy mm:hh validated date time format